 Talent’s hand points to the double breech safety valve

 .Put on ear defenders and safety spectacles if not already worn [1-MED].
-Switch on the current source power unit and oscilloscope to acquire the shock wave data, and then close the solenoid valve [2-MED-over the shoulder-TXT].
+Switch on the current source power unit to acquire the shock wave data, and then close the solenoid valve [2-MED-over the shoulder-TXT].

-Talent puts on safety specs and ear defenders (order depends on Talent’s preference).

-Talent switches on the current source power unit and oscilloscope and then closes the solenoid valve TEXT: Acquisition rate of 50 mega-samples/s, record length 20 ms, 1 million points.
+Talent switches on the current source power unit and then closes the solenoid valve [sound of valve closing saved on take 5 [I think this was filmed as shot 4.9.3 take 5]..

 Manipulate the flow control knob on the shock tube control panel to slowly pressurize the driver volume section of the shock tube for single diaphragm configuration [1-CU] or both the driver volume section and the double breech section of the shock tube for double diaphragm configuration [2-MED-over the shoulder].